 A few years ago, there were rumors that a futuristic oceanographic marine vessel would be constructed with the sole aim of exploring the world’s oceans.
-Known as The SeaOrbiter, it would serve as a scientific laboratory as scientists explore the places that cover two-thirds of our planet and contain 80% of all life on Earth — the oceans.
-Now it appears the dream is becoming a reality, as the SeaOrbiter team has announced that construction will begin by the end of the year!
+Known as The SeaOrbiter, it would serve as a scientific laboratory as scientists explore the places that cover two-thirds of our planet and contain 80 percent of all life on Earth — the oceans.
+Now it appears the dream is becoming a reality, as the SeaOrbiter team has announced that construction will begin by Spring next year!

-The SeaOrbiter concept has been discussed for over 12 years and as been dismissed on countless occasions as a pipe dream, but it seems like the project has gained traction and construction is rumored to start in October with the vessel launching next year.
+The SeaOrbiter concept has been discussed for over 12 years and has been dismissed on countless occasions as a pipe dream, but it seems like the project has gained traction and construction is rumored to start as soon as April 2014 – depending on how well its crowd funding campaign goes.

 “All technical issues are resolved, all the modeling is done,” says Ariel Fuchs, education and media director of the SeaOrbiter project speaking to CNN.
 “We gathered institutional and industrial support five or six years ago and it’s been a real institutional and financial project for the last two years.”

-The $52.7 million project has its funding in place, and Rougerie is keen to promote the priceless information that can be gained from such a craft.
-In the past, Rougerie has said The SeaOrbiter would become an essential tool in exploring the world’s oceans and an useful base to study the link between global warming and the oceans, which absorb about a quarter of all carbon emissions.
+In the past, Rougerie has said the SeaOrbiter would become an essential tool in exploring the world’s oceans and a useful base to study the link between global warming and the oceans, which absorb about a quarter of all carbon emissions.

 “One of the first users will be the science community,” he says.
 “It’s designed to explore the ocean in a new way, mainly spending time under the sea, giving people the opportunity to live under the sea for a very long time, to observe, to undertake research missions, like marine biology, oceanography and climate issues.”